Piragua (food): Flavored syrups

 Two of the terms used for fruit flavors in Puerto Rico are not common in other Spanish-speaking places.
 China, a sweet orange flavor, is referred to as naranja in most other Spanish-speaking locales; however, in Puerto Rico, naranja refers only to the bitter orange.
 Melón, an Anglicism derived from the English word watermelon, is called sandía in standard Spanish.

-On the United States mainland
+In the United States

 In the 1940s, during the Puerto Rican Great Migration in which large numbers of Puerto Ricans moved to New York, they took with them their customs and traditions, including the piraguas.